 Gold prices are affected by many factors beyond the Company's control, including U.S. dollar strength or weakness, speculation, global currency values, the price of products that incorporate gold, global and regional demand and production, political and economic conditions and other factors.
-With the volatility of gold prices over the past several years, many large mining companies have announced the closure of existing gold mines and a moratorium on new gold mine development.
+With the volatility of gold prices over the past several years, until a recent rally over the past several months, many large mining companies have announced the closure of existing gold mines and a moratorium on new gold mine development.
 A significant decline in the price of gold may result in the Company having to reassess the feasibility of its projects and could negatively affect the value of the Peak Gold Joint Venture Property and the Company's securities.